This Step: Get a Drivers License

 Before heading out to take your road test, be sure you bring the following to your appointment:

-- Affidavit/Consent for Minors to Drive (if you are 16 years old or 17 years old)
+- Affidavit/Consent for Minors to Drive (if you are under 18 years old)

 - Any completion certificates you received through a driver’s education or driver training program